MicrosoftDocs/entra-docs/docs/identity-platform/jwt-claims-customization.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

+Optional JWT claims can be configured in the the original application registration, however they can also be configured in the enterprise application.
 To view or edit the claims issued in the JWT to the application:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **All applications**.
 1. Select the application, select **Single sign-on** in the left-hand menu, and then select **Edit** in the **Attributes & Claims** section.

-> [!NOTE]
->
-> You can also set up claims in the enterprise application.

 An application may need claims customization for various reasons.
 For example, when an application requires a different set of claim URIs or claim values.
 Using the **Attributes & Claims** section, you can add or remove a claim for your application.
 You can also create a custom claim that is specific for an application based on the use case.